Gorn41/AgenticEvals/README.md

 ### Utility-Based Agent
 - **task_scheduling**: Complex task scheduling with constraints.
+- **portfolio_optimization**: Allocates capital to maximize profit based on a news forecast.

 ### Learning Agent
 - **ball_drop**: Physics-based prediction task.
+- **simulated_market_learning**: A trading agent that learns to adapt its strategy in a simulated market using Retrieval-Augmented Generation (RAG).

 ## Development